gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 * **Handling long-range inputs and capturing long-range dependencies**: important information in text can be separated by long distances, which is challenging for being captured.
 Vanilla architectures for modelling sequences (RNNs: LSTMs, GRUs) are limited in capturing long-term dependencies.
-  * <ins>Solution</ins>: using the Transformer architectures which can handle long-range information efficiently.
+  * <ins>Solution</ins>: using the Transformer architecture which can handle long-range information efficiently.
 Also, there are different trick for limiting the attention mask to reduce the resource-requirements of the model.

 * **Labeling for some tasks is very challenging (costly, hard)**: for those tasks require text generation as output, creating these labeled training examples is extremely challenging.